-Option Advantages Disadvantages effected, and with the effect for the majority of these entities (5,589) expected to be limited to providing additional disclosures only coupled with the transitional relief an earlier effective date was considered reasonable requirements, instead it is often used to delay starting to prepare.
-44 • Software providers have expressed concerns about their ability to create templates in a timely manner and also the presentation of 'mixed' comparatives • The effective date is not consistent with the AASB's Due Process Framework that suggest an implementation period of 2 years Option 3 Effective date of 1 July 2021 No transitional relief Similar as those for Option 1 above Transition requirements would be consistent with those applied by SGEs Similar as those for Option 1 above There is no incentive for entities to early adopt Extend the effective date of both standards to 1 July 2021 with the transitional relief applicable only to entities' first time consolidation Similar as those for Option 1 above Research Report 12 does not address the number of financial reports which were presented on a consolidated or separate basis, it is difficult to quantify the number of affected entities.
+Option Advantages Disadvantages transitional relief an earlier effective date was considered reasonable also the presentation of 'mixed' comparatives The effective date is not consistent with the AASB's Due Process Framework that suggest an implementation period of 2 years Option 3 • Effective date of 1 July 2021 • No transitional relief Similar as those for Option 1 above Transition requirements would be consistent with those applied by SGEs Similar as those for Option 1 above There is no incentive for entities to early adopt Extend the effective date of both standards to 1 July 2021 with the transitional relief applicable only to entities' first time consolidation Similar as those for Option 1 above Research Report 12 does not address the number of financial reports which were presented on a consolidated or separate basis, it is difficult to quantify the number of affected entities.
 As such the entities preparing first time consolidation would be given extra time to prepare for any changes that might be required Disadvantages of deferred effective date similar as for Option 1 above Option 5 Staggered implementation Corporations Act entities to apply the requirements in year one Effective date deferred by a further year for all other entities in scope Effective date would be aligned with the change in proprietary company thresholds.
 All entities regulated by Corporations Act, which are in the scope of this Standard would comply with R&M requirements of AAS in a timely manner It is expected that entities required to prepare financial reports in accordance with the Corporations Act 2001 should already be complying with the R&M requirements in AAS - as there are only a maximum of 7,295 entities expected to be effected, this option is not expected to be too onerous for Corporations Act entities.
 As the population of other entities is unknown, and they do not have a RG 85 equivalent, an additional year to prepare would be beneficial The resolution of the problems with SPFS reporting would take an additional year for entities not regulated by the Corporations Act